ChemBoost: A chemical language based approach for protein-ligand binding affinity prediction: Introduction

 Simplified Molecular Input Line Entry System (SMILES) is a specialised syntax to represent molecules with an alphabet of over sixty characters.
 The SMILES representation can be used to reconstruct the 2D molecular graph, indicating its potential for encoding valuable molecular information.
 SMILES has been shown to perform as well as 2D representation-based graph convolutional embeddings in chemical property prediction \citep{jaeger2017mol2vec} and drug-target interaction prediction \citep{mayr2018large}.
-The SMILES representation has been successfully used in comparison or search algorithms \citep{cadeddu2014organic, wozniak2018linguistic}, as well as for different problems ranging from information retrieval \citep{krallinger2017information} to the prediction of chemical reaction outcomes \citep{schwaller2018found}, and the design of novel scaffolds to expand the chemical space \citep{bostrom2018expanding}.
+The SMILES representation has been successfully used in comparison or search algorithms \citep{cadeddu2014organic, wozniak2018linguistic}, as well as for different problems, including information retrieval \citep{krallinger2017information} design of novel scaffolds to expand the chemical space, \citep{bostrom2018expanding} and prediction of chemical reaction outcomes \citep{schwaller2018found} and chemical properties \citep{convard1994smilogp}.
 Here, our aim is to treat the SMILES representation as a language and develop a machine learning and NLP based methodology for the task of protein - ligand binding affinity prediction.

 We propose ChemBoost, a novel chemical-language based approach that uses distributed ``chemical word" vectors for protein and/or ligand representation to predict interaction strength between targets and compounds.
 ChemBoost views SMILES strings as documents formed in a chemical language and processes the language units to create ligand and protein representations for affinity prediction.
 ChemBoost uses ``SMILESVec" \citep{ozturk2018novel}, a compound representation technique that utilizes the SMILES form.
 Distributed chemical word vectors are learned from a large corpus containing millions of SMILES strings.
 The chemical language-based nature of ChemBoost allows us to take advantage of the abundant textual data to learn chemical representations unlike structure-based learning algorithms \citep{gomes2017atomic, jimenez2018k, stepniewska2018development}, which are trained on a limited number of samples.